-The Qwest fraud management program regularly assesses current strategies, fraud system performance, and fraud prevention strategies, related not only to the Qwest network, but also to trends that emerge within the industry.
-This assessment allows Qwest to implement potential safeguards to reduce fraud exposure to Agencies.
-Qwest participates in various industry fraud organizations trends, methodologies, and remedies.
-As part of our measures, Qwest is continuously contacting Agencies to alert them of potential fraud and assisting them with up-to-date strategies in defending against fraud.
-Qwest also provides information on our website, www.qwest.com.
+The Qwest fraud management program regularly assesses current strategies, fraud system performance, and prevention solutions related to fraudulent trends not only on the Qwest network, but those around the industry, that will allow Qwest to implement potential safeguards to reduce fraud exposure to Qwest customers.
+Qwest participates in various industry fraud organizations to assimilate current threats, trends, methodologies, and remedies.
+As part of our prudent measures, Qwest is continuously contacting customers to alert them of potential fraud and assisting them with up-to-date strategies in defending against fraud.
+Qwest also provides information via our website www.qwest.com.

-The Qwest fraud center proactively and aggressively monitors the Qwest network 24x7x365, to ensure that Agencies receive the highest level of service.
-Qwest's state-of-the-art system is continually updated and enhanced to remain efficient and effective in fraud detection.
+The Qwest fraud center proactively and aggressively monitors the Qwest network 24x7 to ensure our customers receive the highest level of service.
+Qwest's state-of-the-art fraud system is continually updated and enhanced to remain efficient and effective in fraud detection.
 The Qwest fraud management team, as necessary, can rapidly change key thresholds within the system parameters to account for potential emerging threats/trends.
 Any changes are instantly integrated, and call analysis of the new thresholds starts immediately.
-Qwest may implement necessary network restrictions involving known fraud entities without impacting Agencies.
-These preventative steps are implemented to protect Agencies against potential abuse.
+Qwest may implement necessary network restrictions involving known fraud entities without impacting customers.
+These preventative steps are implemented to protect Qwest customers against potential abuse.

-Qwest's advanced fraud detection systems for potential fraudulent use, misuse or abuse 24x7x365.
+Qwest Calling Cards provided to Agencies will be monitored by Qwest's advanced fraud systems for potential fraudulent use, misuse or abuse 24x7x365.
 If fraud is detected, the Calling Card will be deactivated and the Qwest fraud control center will notify the GSA Networx PMO of the suspected fraudulent calling activity.
-It is Qwest's goal to minimize the interruption of service related to the deactivation of a Calling Card due to fraud.
-Consequently, Qwest will generate a new card for the Agency as quickly as possible.
-Qwest's detection parameters include many elements that may be an indicator of unauthorized usage defensive measures they can utilize that may reduce their exposure to misuse and abuse associated with the operation of Agency-provided systems, equipment, facilities, or services that are interconnected with Qwest's services.
+It is Qwest's goal to minimize the interruption of service related to the deactivation of a Calling Card due to fraud, and Qwest will generate a new card for the user.
+Qwest's detection parameters include many elements that may be an indicator of unauthorized usage, such as:

-Qwest's Calling Cards can also be restricted from certain types of calling at an Agency's request, such as no international termination, origination, or domestic only.
+on a card.
+Qwest's Calling Cards can also be restricted from certain types of calling by the Government's request, such as no international termination, origination, or domestic only.
 These restrictions will minimize the potential for fraudulent abuse if the card is compromised.

-With respect to Agency premise equipment fraud, Qwest will assist and cooperate fully in efforts to prevent and correct unauthorized use by informing Agencies of suspected fraudulent calling activity.
-Qwest will proactively consult with the GSA Networx PMO and Agencies regarding
+With respect to customer premise equipment fraud, Qwest will assist and cooperate fully in efforts to prevent and correct unauthorized use by informing the customer of suspected fraudulent calling activity.
+Qwest will proactively consult with the GSA Networx PMO and the Agencies regarding defensive measures they can utilize that may reduce their exposure to misuse and abuse associated with the operation of customer-provided systems, equipment, facilities, or services which are interconnected with Qwest's services.

-Qwest also currently employs a series of practices and response teams to identify data services users who may be engaging in practices contrary to the Acceptable Use Policy (AUP), such as sending unsolicited commercial email (also known as "spam"), proliferating malicious software or viruses, or initiating traffic that may indicate a denial of service or other malicious network-based activity.
-Qwest actively enforces our AUP and works closely with Agencies who may be impacted by such potentially fraudulent activities, including phishing and other Internet threats that are all too common.
+Qwest also currently employs a series of practices and response teams to identify data services users who may be engaging in practices contrary to the Acceptable Usage Policy (AUP), such as sending unsolicited commercial e-mail (also known as "spam"), proliferating malicious software or viruses, or initiating traffic that may indicate a denial of service or other malicious network-based activity.
+Qwest actively enforces our AUP and works closely with customers who may be impacted by such potentially fraudulent activities, including phishing and other Internet threats that are all too common.